⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How CAT Makes Money

-• It produces off-highway diesel and natural gas engines, industrial gas turbines, and diesel-electric locomotives.
+• The company also produces and sells off-highway diesel and natural gas engines, industrial gas turbines, and diesel-electric locomotives, primarily through its Energy & Transportation segment.

 Revenue Breakdown